LWJGL/lwjgl3/doc/FFM.md

 ## Known issues with the design

-* If the FFM backend is problematic for an application, it cannot currently be disabled on JDK 25+.
-  - Even if reverting to the Unsafe backend would resolve the issue.
-  - Could ship two core module artifacts, a default with the FFM backend and an alternative without it.
 * Need to decide on `null` vs `MemorySegment.NULL` at the LWJGL API level.
 * The struct/union DSL needs work.
   - Could wrap FFM layouts to a custom API with helper instance methods.